ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-filtering/index.md

 Once you have supplied values to the Set Filter, they will not change unless you ask for them to be refreshed;
 see [Refreshing Values](/filter-set-filter-list/#refreshing-values) for more information.

-The example below demonstrates server-side filtering using the Set Filter and the Partial Row Store.
+The example below demonstrates server-side filtering using the Set Filter and Infinite Scrolling.
 Note the following:

 - The **Country** and **Sport** columns have Set Filters defined using `filter: 'agSetColumnFilter'`.
 - Set Filter values are fetched asynchronously and supplied via the `params.success(values)` callback.